techno-tim/techno-tim.github.io/_posts/2022-02-12-crowdsec-traefik.md

 A HUGE THANK YOU to Micro Center for sponsoring this video!

-Don't forget to check out the [🚀Launchpad repo](https://l.technotim.live/quick-start) with all of the quick start files
+Don't forget to check out the [🚀Launchpad repo](https://l.technotim.live/quick-start) with all of the quick start source files

 If you need to set up traefik, you can follow this post here on [configuring traefik](https://docs.technotim.live/posts/traefik-portainer-ssl/)

 If you need a high level overview of HomeLab and Self-Hosting Security, check out [this video](https://www.youtube.com/watch?v=Cs8yOmTJNYQ) that will help you keep your network safe.

 ## Configure CrowdSec